bin3xish477/c4N4Re/README.md

 # c4N4Re

 **c4N4Re** (pronounced "canary") is a Python program created to easily enable a variety of system canaries. c4N4Re would be perfect to run on a honeypot system but it can also be used on a normal computer where you can track and get alerts when things like CPU and RAM utilization percentages exceed a particular value.
+I am still looking for more types of canaries to add to this project so if you have any suggestions, leave them in the issues tab.

 ## Example C4N4Re Alert